 Imagine having talent on demand to fill your jobs as and when they arise.
 Well, that’s what a talent pipeline gives you.
 Use a Talent CRM or existing functionality in your ATS to engage candidates at the right time you need them.

-There we have 7 ways you can start saving money in your recruitment budget right now.
+There we have 7 ways you can save money on your recruitment budget right now.
 Not only will this make you very popular with accounting it’ll give you more wiggle room to bring in new recruitment technology to save even more money next year.
 Happy saving!